dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 the registration organisation unit for the tracked entity would be used to determine ownership.

 - When `orgUnitMode=SELECTED`, `orgUnitMode=CHILDREN` or `orgUnitMode=DESCENDANTS`, the `orgUnit`
-  parameter is required to specify which tracked entity or enrollments to return.
+  parameter is required to specify which tracked entities or enrollments to return.
-- When `orgUnitMode=ALL` tracked entity or enrollments will be downloaded irrespective of the organization unit they are owned by.
+- When `orgUnitMode=ALL` tracked entities or enrollments will be downloaded irrespective of the organization unit they are owned by.
 To use this parameter, the user needs the `Search Tracked entity in all org units` authority.
-- When `orgUnitMode=ACCESSIBLE` tracked entity or enrollments owned by any organisation unit in the users capture scope will be returned.
+- When `orgUnitMode=ACCESSIBLE` tracked entities or enrollments owned by any organisation unit in the users capture scope will be returned.
-- When `orgUnitMode=CAPTURE` tracked entity or enrollments that has an enrollment organisation unit in the users capture scope will be returned.
+- When `orgUnitMode=CAPTURE` tracked entities or enrollments that has an enrollment organisation unit in the users capture scope will be returned.

 ### `*.parameter.TrackedEntityRequestParams.ouMode`